six-two/mkdocs-placeholder-plugin/docs/replace-modes.md

 |Default pattern|xPLACEHOLDER_NAMEx|

 Unless there is a good reason to use something else, you should probably default to using this.
-Currently just is an alias for dynamic, but may change in the future.
+Currently just is an alias for `editable`, but may change in the future.
+You can also explicitly map it to any replacement method with the `normal_is_alias_for` setting in your placeholder file.

 ### InnerHTML